kristianmandrup/middleware/README.md

 this result will be used by the runner to set the result instead of the return value.
 Note: It only works if the `run` method returns `void`.

-## TODO
+## Async Runner

-The current `BaseRunner` is very simple and only supports running every Mw-component in synchronous mode.
+The current `BaseRunner` is very simple and only supports running the Mw-component a synchronous flow mode.
 This is not always optimal!

-There should be more advanced runners available that support Mw-components that return promises and also one allow running one or more Mw-components asynchronously and wait until they all deliver their results etc.
+There should be an `AsyncRunner` available that supports running Mw-components asynchronously.
+This runner should employ promises and have each Mw-component return a promise as the result.
+It should then only complete when all Mw-components have delivered their results.

+The async runner(s) should support both *Q* and *RSVP*, by allowing configuration of `defer` function (same as *LGTM* validator approach).

+Both these promise libraries support a "wait for all promised fulfilled" strategy.

 Please help out with this effort ;)

-The async runner(s) should support both *Q* and *RSVP*, by allowing configuration of `defer` function (same as *LGTM* validator approach).
+Initial "skeleton" has been started...

 ## Testing